 Administrative leave refers to an excused absence from duty that is authorized without loss of pay or a charge against the employee's leave balances.
 The Office of Personnel Management (OPM) develops and maintains Government-wide regulations and policies on leave administration but does not provide detailed guidance governing excused absences.
-Instead, applicable excused absence guidance is incorporated into a manual published by the Office of the General Counsel, U.S. Government Accountability Office.
-The guidance states that, since there are no general OPM regulations covering administrative leave, each agency has the authority to determine the situations in which excusing employees from work without charge to leave is appropriate.
-However, the guidance indicates that generally, Federal employees may not be placed on administrative leave with pay for an extended period.
-Also, during an investigation of an employee for wrongdoing, when it is in the best interest of the Government to have the employee off the job, the employee may be relieved from duty and continued in a pay status without charge to leave for the short time necessary to process a suspension.
+Instead, applicable excused absence guidance is incorporated into a manual published by the Office of the General Counsel, U.S. Government Accountability Office.1 The guidance states that, since there are no general OPM regulations covering administrative leave, each agency has the authority to determine the situations in which excusing employees from work without charge to leave is appropriate.
+However, the guidance indicates that generally, Federal employees may not be placed on administrative leave with pay for an extended period.2 Also, during an investigation of an employee off the job, the employee may be relieved from duty and continued in a pay status without charge to leave for the short time necessary to process a suspension.3